TimoWacke/MIA-Bots/README.md

 We also introduced an object oriented hierarchy which allowed us to combine multiple strategies and abstract the server communication on multiple levels.
 Allowing methods like our machine learning based lie detection.

-We also added some tools (TODO LINK) to listen to the game traffic, parse it and save them in a structured format.
+We also added some tools to listen to the game traffic, parse it and save them in a structured format.
 This resulted in huge datasets that we used for our machine learning approach.

 ## Bots